NickyMeuleman/nicky-blog/content/gatsby-pagination/index.md

 ## Get data to your template-pages

-You can pass some data along with the pages you create in `context`.
+You can pass to the pages you create in `context`.

 ```js{7-12}
 // file: gatsby-node.js